How Long Until Poison Ivy Rash Appears: Doctor’s Advice

 When to see a doctor

-While Poison ivy rash is not generally life threatening and the symptoms will eventually disappear, there are a few reasons and cases when you should visit the doctor just to ensure that you are fine and not in any serious danger.
+While a standard rash is not life-threatening and symptoms will eventually disappear, there are a few cases when you should visit the doctor to ensure you are safe.

 You’ve inhaled the smoke of burning Poison ivy